problemsolver72221/electron-boilerplate/README.md

 ### `npm run dev`

-Runs the app in the development mode.\
+Runs the app in the development mode.

 ### `npm run styleguide`

-Runs the styleguide server.\
+Runs the React styleguide server.

 ### `npm run make`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
-You will find the package installer related files inside `out` folder.\
+You will find the package installer related files inside `out` folder.
-To install the app, use `yourAppName Setup.exe` file inside `out/make/` folder.\
+To install the app, use `yourAppName Setup.exe` file inside `out/make/` folder.